apache/camel-website/content/blog/2023/08/camel4-whatsnew/index.md

 Camel 4 now requires JUnit 5 for unit tests, with the test components that have -junit5 as suffix.

-If you work with XML or JSon payloads then the body can be logged in pretty format with:
+If you work with XML or JSON payloads then the body can be logged in pretty format with:

     .log("${prettyBody}")